-- 2.1.2 The Administrator shall conduct at least one workshop geared to talking-through the process of completing the templates, highlighting challenges experienced by stakeholders in completing templates for the Fifth Report, defining payment/revenue streams, and providing contact details that reporting stakeholders may use to obtain assistance or clarification in connection with completing the Templates. - 2.1.3 The Administrator shall ensure that report of each company is duly signed by the authorized officer of the company and attested to by the external auditor of the company stating that the report is fair and accurate.
-Similarly, the reports of the Government shall be signed by the head of the reporting agency or ministry and attested to by the General Auditing Commission (GAC) or the external auditor of the agency/ministry. - 2.1.4 Collecting and/or receiving from the reporting stakeholders all completed templates with appropriate supporting documentation verifying (1) the fixed component of amount ought to be paid ("amount due") from reporting companies by Government and "amount payable" to Government by reporting companies (2) "amount paid or received as appropriate by companies and government. - 2.2 The Independent Administrator may be tasked to provide advice on ensuring that the request for data includes appropriate guidance to the reporting entities, and on where to seek additional information and support. - 2.3 The Independent Administrator is mandated to contact the reporting entities directly to clarify any information gaps or discrepancies.
+- The agreed date for transmitting to and receiving completed Reporting Templates from reporting stakeholders, and any penalty for failure or delay to submit report or respond to subsequent queries. - 2.1.2 The Administrator shall conduct at least one workshop geared towards talking-through the process of completing the templates, highlighting challenges experienced by stakeholders in completing templates for the Sixth Report, defining payment/revenue streams, and providing contact details that reporting stakeholders may use to obtain assistance or clarification in connection with completing the Templates. - 2.1.3 The Administrator shall ensure that report of each company is duly signed by the authorized officer of the company and attested to by the external auditor of the company stating that the report is fair and accurate.
+Similarly, the report of the Government reporting entities shall be signed by the head of the reporting agency or ministry and attested to by the General Auditing Commission (GAC) or the external auditor of the agency/ministry. - 2.1.4 Collecting and/or receiving from the reporting stakeholders all completed templates with appropriate supporting documentation verifying (1) the fixed component of amount ought to be paid ("amount due") from reporting companies by Government and "amount payable" to Government by reporting companies (2) "amount paid or received as appropriate by companies and government. - 2.2 The Independent Administrator may be tasked to provide advice on ensuring that the request for data includes appropriate guidance to the reporting entities, and on where to seek additional information and support. - 2.3 The Independent Administrator is mandated to contact the reporting entities directly to clarify any information gaps or discrepancies.